bids-standard/bids-specification/src/04-modality-specific-files/03-electroencephalography.md

         [sub-<label>[_ses-<label>][_acq-<label>]_photo.jpg]
 ```

-Photos of the anatomical landmarks and/or fiducials placed on the anatomical
+Photos of the anatomical landmarks and/or fiducials are OPTIONAL.
-landmarks are OPTIONAL.
 Please note that the photos may need to be cropped or
 blurred to conceal identifying features prior to sharing, depending on the
 terms of the consent form signed by the participant.